felixmark/fgc/README.md

 # Fancy Galaxy Code (FGC)
+Fancy Galaxy Code (FGC) is an open source standard for fast and reliable data representation.
-Fancy Galaxy Code (FGC) strifes to serve as the new and prettier QR Code straight from the future.
+FGC strifes to serve as a prettier QR-Code straight from the future.
-Contributions are highly appreciated!
+Contributions and integrations into projects are highly appreciated!

 ## Specification